lwh1/Homepage/content/en/authors/admin/_index.md

 education:
   courses:
     - course: BSc in Information Engineering
      institution: Beijing University of Posts and Telecommunications
       year: "2019.09 - 2021.06"
-  courses:
     - course: PhD in Computer and Information Engineering
       institution: The Chinese University of HongKong,Shenzhen
       year: "2021.08 - now"